01

 06

-There is no shortage of global commitments, strategies and plans to manage water resources.
-Proven solutions exist — from wastewater treatment to climate-resilient WASH.
-The real challenge is delivery at speed and scale.
-It is time to move from plans and pilots to performance on the ground.
+There is no shortage of global commitments, strategies and plans to strengthen local water systems.
+Proven solutions exist — from decentralised sanitation systems to climate-resilient groundwater management and effective hygiene behaviour change approaches.
+Weak institutional capacity hinders delivery at speed and scale.
+Capacity development and quality financing can be true game changers to accelerate progress on the ground.

-faster needed to reach SDG 6 drinking water target; 5× faster for sanitation
+faster progress needed to reach SDG 6 drinking water target; 5× faster progress for sanitation

 $131–141B